mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/4-chaos/GFL0-target-network-delay/README.md

 - This job triggers the litmus experiments which induces packet delay on cstor-target container in cStor pool pod.
 - The litmus experiment receives the necessary parameters in form of pod environmental variables and updates the manifest files accordingly.
 - It deploys statefulset application consuming OpenEBS Volume and check if the application is deployed successfully.
-- Then, it induces network delay in cstor-target conatainer and verify if the application is running successfully.
+- Then, it induces network delay in cstor-target container and verify if the application is running successfully.
 - Finally, it deprovisions the statefulset application and update the result.

 #### Expected result